-Car is surely useful to have in Germany, some activities such as a weekend trip, visiting the supermarket, holidays in another country will be easier to complete and it’s just great for your daily mobility.
+Car is a surely useful item to have in Germany, some activities such as a weekend trip, visiting the supermarket, holidays in another country will be easier to complete and it’s just great for your daily mobility.

 How much exactly a car will cost you per month depends on many factors.
 This article gives you a good overview of all potential costs for your vehicle in Germany.